 Reimagining business education for the 21st century.

-This website introduces the teaching and research activities of Prof. Sean M. HACKETT, Ph.D., an American business professor based in Tokyo, Japan with strong ties to several universities in North America.
+This website introduces the teaching and research activities of Prof. Sean M. HACKETT, Ph.D., a strategist and professor of management based in Tokyo, Nashville, and Vancouver.

-I am a professor of Management; my academic homes at the Academy of Management – a global, professional association for management and organization scholars – are the Technology & Innovation Management Division, the Entrepreneurship Division, and the International Management Division.
+As a professor of Management my academic homes at the Academy of Management – a global, professional association for management and organization scholars – are the Technology & Innovation Management Division, the Entrepreneurship Division, and the International Management Division.
 I began teaching in universities in 2001.

-Since 2011 I have been adapting courses, contents, and teaching and learning techniques from top-tier, global business schools for use in Higher Education and Executive Education settings in Tokyo, Japan and remotely via Zoom & CANVAS LMS.
+Since 2011 I have been adapting courses, contents, and teaching and learning techniques from top-tier, global business schools for use in Higher Education and Executive Education settings.

 Why is Transformative Learning important?
-Because Transformative Learning makes innovation and progress possible by enabling
+Because Transformative Learning enables

 “a perspective shift – a new way of seeing the world – by providing us with the opportunity to become aware of the interpretations and beliefs we hold as ‘the way it is’” presenting us with “the opportunity to critically reflect on the underlying ideas, beliefs, biases, prejudices, social and cultural embedded-ness, and taken-for-granted assumptions that constitute